From Target Tracking to Targeting Track: A Data-Driven Yet Analytical Approach to Joint Target Detection and Tracking: Introduction

-For non-cooperative target tracking with little a-priori information, we earlier proposed to model the target movement by using a trajectory function of time (T-FoT) which reformulates the tracking as an online curve fitting problem \cite{Li19stf,Li18MoC} for which the least-squares (LS) approach plays a key role.
-Issues of false and missing data, {as well as the connection of our approach with the classic KF}, are further addressed in \cite{Li19FoTClutter}, based on the prerequisite that the target birth/initial position, velocity and starting time are given in advance and that the target always exists in the scenario.
-In this work, we relax these restrictive assumptions and further consider the random (in both the state space and time domain) birth, death and even re-appearance of the target, improving the algorithm for better identifying false and missing measurements.
-All result in a computationally efficient, Markov-free joint target detection and tracking approach using almost no a-priori model information.
+\SPrevis{In this paper, the target may randomly appear, disappear and re-appear anytime and anywhere in the surveillance scenario while the number of targets is no more than one.
+The only information available a-priori is the statistics of the measurements.} For non-cooperative target tracking with little a-priori information, we earlier proposed to model the target movement by using a trajectory function of time (T-FoT) which reformulates the tracking as an online curve fitting problem \citep{Li19stf,Li18MoC} for which the least-squares (LS) approach plays a key role.
+Issues of false and missing data, as well as the connection of the approach with the classic KF, have been further addressed in \citep{Li19FoTClutter}, based on the prerequisite that the target birth/initial position, velocity and starting time are given in advance and that the target always exists in the scenario.
+In this work, we relax these restrictive assumptions and further address the random (in both the state space and time domain) birth, death and even re-appearance of the target, improving the algorithm for better identifying false and missing measurements. \SPrevis{All aim at a computationally efficient, data-driven JDT approach that suits the challenging, unknown background.}

 The remainder of the paper is organized as follows.
 Preliminary work is briefly addressed in Section \ref{sec:background}.
 Scenario assumptions and models we consider are given in Section \ref{sec:model}.
 The proposed approach is given in Section \ref{sec:proposal}.
-Simulation results of our approach are given in Section \ref{sec:simulation}, in comparison with the state-of-the-art, properly modelled BF \cite{Vo12Bernoulli,Ristic13Bernoulli}.
+Simulation results of our approach are given in Section \ref{sec:simulation}, in comparison with the state-of-the-art, properly modelled BF \citep{Vo12Bernoulli,Ristic13Bernoulli}.
 The paper is concluded in Section \ref{sec:conclusion}.